wjthompso/python-flask-crud/Readme.md

-Here are the commands that were used.
+# Here are the command line arguments that were used.
+Here's the original tutorial:
 https://www.youtube.com/watch?v=Z1RJmh_OqeA

 First, we had to create our virtual environment, so we have to install